-8.6.9 The coastal strip comprises bay and estuary landscape types with mudflats, shingle and pebble beaches, open water which support internationally important roosting and feeding grounds for wading birds and water fowl, and coastal margins (dunes and beaches) with hummocky dunes, flat raised beaches and beaches of mud, sand, shingle and pebbles.
-Further inland the landscape is characterised by lowland farmland where intensely farmed agricultural pasture dominates with patchy areas of woodland, before rising up to the Lake District Fells and high mountain plateaus, screes and moorland.
-The Locality includes numerous SSSIs, as well as 3 SACs, 109 County Wildlife Sites, 113 Ancient Woodland sites and 20 RIGS sites.
-There is an undersumply of allotments and amenity green snace across the 2 wards

-8.6.11 There is an undersupply of allotments and amenity green space across the 2 wards of the Locality but generally open space is well provided for and both Gosforth and Seascale settlements are set within attractive countryside with a good access network.
-Some play provision would benefit from refreshing and more imaginative provision.

-8.6.12 Seascale is adjacent to the sandy coastline and is considered at risk of coastal erosion and flooding, putting the promenade, main road and some properties at risk.
-There is also a narrow strip designated as Zone 3a High Probability for flood risk around Whitriggs Beck waterway corridor.
+- 8.6.9 The coastal strip comprises bay and estuary landscape types with mudflats, shingle and pebble beaches, open water which support internationally important roosting and feeding grounds for wading birds and water fowl, and coastal margins (dunes and beaches) with hummocky dunes, flat raised beaches and beaches of mud, sand, shingle and pebbles.
+Further inland the landscape is characterised by lowland farmland where intensely farmed agricultural pasture dominates with patchy areas of woodland, before rising up to the Lake District Fells and high mountain plateaus, screes and moorland. - 8.6.10 The Locality includes numerous SSSIs, as well as 3 SACs, 109 County Wildlife Sites, 113 Ancient Woodland sites and 20 RIGS sites. - 8.6.11 There is an undersupply of allotments and amenity greenspace across the 2 wards of the Locality but generally open space is well provided for and both Gosforth and Seascale settlements are set within attractive countryside with a good access network.
+Some play provision would benefit from refreshing and more imaginative provision. - 8.6.12 Seascale is adjacent to the sandy coastline and is considered at risk of coastal erosion and flooding, putting the promenade, main road and some properties at risk.
+There is also a narrow strip designated as Zone 3a High Probability around Whitriggs Beck waterway corridor.